 Cloud offers a wide variety of benefits, primarily including cost reduction, flexibility, scalability and reliability, and technology innovation, to enterprises compared with the traditional on-premise IT models.
 As a result of these benefits, global IT spending has seen a structural shift from traditional on-premise IT models to a cloud-based model.
 In 2018, China has become the second largest cloud market globally in terms of revenue, following the United States, according to Frost & Sullivan.
 The market size of China's cloud services grew at a CAGR of 37.7% from 2015 to 2019 and is expected to grow at a CAGR of 28.3% from 2019 to 2024, outpacing the CAGR of 21.3% and 20.3% for the respective periods in the United States, according to Frost & Sullivan.
 Based on the industries and verticals of customers, China's cloud service market could be divided into (i) services for internet enterprises, or internet cloud market, and (ii) services for traditional enterprises and public service organizations.
-The market size of China's cloud market for traditional enterprises and public service organizations is even larger, which was RMB108.0 billion in 2019 and is expected to reach RMB345.9 billion in 2024, according to Frost & Sullivan.
+The market size of China's internet cloud market was RMB53.8 billion in 2019 and is expected to reach RMB217.5 billion in 2024, while the market size of China's cloud market for traditional enterprises and public service organizations is even larger, which was RMB108.0 billion in 2019 and is expected to reach RMB345.9 billion in 2024, according to Frost & Sullivan.
 In addition, based on the fee model of services, China's cloud service market could be divided into (i) services charged based on utilization and duration, or public cloud market, and (ii) services charged on a project basis.
 China's public cloud market is one of the fastest growing markets in the world.
-According to Frost & Sullivan, the market size of China's public cloud market is one of the fastest growing markets in the world.
-According to Frost & Sullivan, the market size of China's public cloud market hor tradition in 2019 and is expected to reach RMB368.1 billion in 2024, while the market size of cloud services charged on a project basis was RMB80.4 billion in 2019 and is expected to reach RMB195.2 billion in 2024.
+According to Frost & Sullivan, the market size of China's public cloud market was RMB81.4 billion in 2019 and is expected to reach RMB368.1 billion in 2024, while the market size of cloud services charged on a project basis was RMB80.4 billion in 2019 and is expected to reach RMB195.2 billion in 2024.